dedeogluhu/portfolio/README.md

 # Portfolio

-This repository holds the source codes of [this](https://github.com/dedeogluhu/dedeogluhu.github.io) repository
+This repository holds the source codes of [this](https://github.com/dedeogluhu/dedeogluhu.github.io) repository.

-You can see the project live [here](https://dedeogluhu.github.io)
+You can see the project live [here](https://dedeogluhu.github.io).

 # Getting Started

+Nodejs and npm/yarn needs to be installed.

 ## Project setup
 ```